 T12.
 Milestone (aminopyralid) at rates up to 14 oz/A per annual growing season may be applied as a spot treatment to not more than 50% of an area.
 Milestone has no grazing or haying restrictions but allow 3 days for animals to graze in untreated areas before transferring them to areas with sensitive broadleaf plants.
-May be applied to waters adge and in seasonally dry wetlands.
+May be applied to waters edge and in seasonally dry wetlands.
 Do not apply directly to water or to areas where surface water is present.
+Milestone can be applied to the soil under the canopy of several trees.
+Refer to label for list of tree species.
+Apply only as a directed spray under the canopy.
+Do not apply Milestone over-the-top of any tree.
+Legume plant and tree species are very susceptible to Milestone.

 T13.
-Plateau (imazapic) applied with MSO adjuvant and UAN at 1 qt/A each from early September to mid-October controls many grass and broadleaf weeds including foxtail and leafy spurge in right-of-ways, pasture, rangeland, and CRP.
-Warm season grasses are more tolerant than cool-season grasses.
+Plateau (imazapic) with MSO adjuvant at 1 qt/A and UAN at 1 qt/A applied from early September to mid-October controls many grass and broadleaf weeds, including foxtail and leafy spurge in right-of-ways, pasture, rangeland, and CRP.
+Warmseason grasses are more tolerant than cool-season grasses.
 Highest rate provides longer control but increases grass injury.
 Plateau does not control absinth wormwood.
-Plateau does does not injure desirable forage grasses or some broadleaf species including lead plant (Amorpha canescens), purple prairie clover (Dalea purpurea), prairie wild rose (Rosa arkansana), willow, (Salix species), and wild raspberry (Rubus species).
+Plateau does not injure desirable forage grasses or some broadleaf species including lead plant (Amorpha canescens), purple prairie clover (Dalea purpurea), prairie wild rose (Rosa arkansana), willow, (Salix species), and wild raspberry (Rubus species).

 T14.
-Redeem (clopyralid + triclopyr) applied at 1.5 to 4 pt/A controls most annual and perennial broadleaf weeds in grass pastures, rangeland, CRP, and non-cropland.
+Redeem (clopyralid + triclopyr) at 1.5 to 4 pt/A controls most annual and perennial broadleaf weeds in grass pastures, rangeland, CRP, and non-cropland.
 Apply with NIS at 1.5 to 2 pt/A for annual broadleaf weeds, diffuse and spotted knapweed, and yellow starthistle control.
 Apply with NIS at 2.5 to 4 pt/A for absinth wormwood, fringed sage, Canada thistle, perennial sowthistle, and Russian knapweed.
 Apply to thistle from rosette to bud stage and in the fall following light frosts but prior to a killing frost.
-Redeem is more cost effective than Curtail at the same active ingredient use rate.
+Redeem is more cost-effective than Curtail at the same active ingredient use rate.
 For lactating animals, do not graze or harvest green forage for 14 days after application.
 Do not harvest for dry hay for lactating animals until the next growing season.
 There are no grazing restrictions for non-lactating animals.
 Do not harvest dry hay for non-lactating animals for 7 days after application.

 T15.
 Tordon (picloram) at 4 to 8 pt/A applied as a spot treatment controls broadleaf perennial weeds such as leafy spurge, common milkweed, field bindweed, Canada thistle, and Russian knapweed on rangelands and permanent grass pastures.
-Tordon at 1 to 2 pt/A applied POST will suppress the growth of perennial broadleaf weeds.
+Tordon at 1 to 2 pt/A applied POST will suppress growth of perennial broadleaf weeds.
 Retreatment at the same rates is necessary the following year.
-The most cost effective broadcast spring treatment for leafy spurge control is Tordon at 1 pt/A plus 2,4-D at 2 pt/A applied annually for 3 to 5 years.
+The most cost-effective broadcast springapplied treatment for leafy spurge control is Tordon at 1 pt/A plus 2,4-D at 2 pt/A applied annually for 3 to 5 years.
 Do not apply Tordon with dry fertilizers.

-Tordon is toxic to most broadleaf plants.
+Tordon is a restricted pesticide because it is toxic to most broadleaf plants.
 Spray drift will damage broadleaf crops and plants.
 Tordon is water soluble and may leach in the soil; consequently, do not apply in areas where a sandy porous surface and substrata overlay ground water 10 feet or less below the surface.
 Tordon must not be allowed to drift into surface water (including wells), irrigation water and drainage ditches or near shelterbelts, shrubs, or trees.